 As you begin to buy textbooks for your college classes, you will probably quickly realize that they aren't cheap!
 They can add hundreds of dollars to your cost of attendance each semester or quarter if you buy them from your school's bookstore for full price.
 Fortunately, there are a number of ways to find college textbooks for a significantly discounted price - and sometimes even free.
 You just need to know where to look!
 Here are some of the best places– in-person and online– to buy college textbooks.

 Note: If a course requires a software license or if materials are specifically packaged for your course, there’s likely no way to get around paying the full price.
-Ask your professor or check with the financial aid office to see if there is a textbook fund/grant to help pay.
+Ask your professor or check with the financial aid office to see if there is a textbook fund/grant to help pay for these course materials.

 Do your research

 Sometimes, finding the best deal on books takes a bit of persistence.
 Searching online, comparing prices, or reading website reviews can be overwhelming at first, but can save you a good amount of money down the road!
 Researching and comparing book prices is key to get the best deal.

 Here are some of our tips to start your research:

 Head to your school’s bookstore or online portal

 After you lock down your class schedule for the term, look at the required textbooks for each of your courses.
 Stop by your school’s bookstore or use their online book portal to find out the average price of each book.
 Having a general idea of what these books usually cost can help you narrow your search if you plan to buy them somewhere else online (for example, on Amazon).
 In most cases, it’s usually cheaper to buy them elsewhere online but sometimes, it can be cheaper or more convenient to get them directly from your school.
 You’re going to need a lot of books in college, so now is a good time to start practicing your research and cost-comparison skills!